otdd/otdd-proxy/README.md

 - *Request Redirecting*.
 The otdd redirector takes effect on the redirector pod and redirect the requests to the recorder pod at a specified interval( defautls to 1s).

-- *Http Support*.
+- *Protocol Support*.
 Currently supports http protocol.

 Otdd Recorder:

-- *Test Case Record*.
+- *Test Case Recording*.
 The otdd recorder records and groups the inbound request/response and its cooresponding outbound requests/responses and send them to otdd server through mixer.

 Please see [otdd.io](https://otdd.io)
 to learn about the overall Otdd project and how to get in touch with us.